alexzarembovskiy/Airflow/task1/property_scraper/README.md

 ### 3) Propose some mechanism for data caching that will allow you to rerun data transformation without data extraction, when data transformation fails.

 Persistent storage on some RDBMS.
-Data from the most recent runs can be cached in memory - for instance, in Redis.
+Data from the most recent runs can be cached in memory - for instance, in aid of Redis.

 ### 4) Describe all third-party tools (like AWS S3, AWS RDS) that you plan to use in your pipeline.